 After you’ve inserted your card into the payment terminal, the card acts just like your ordinary magnetic-stripe card.
 You may be asked for a PIN or a signature, which will be transmitted to the payment terminal for verification and approval.
 If your merchant does not have a chip-card reader, you may simply swipe your EMV card.

 You may find yourself at a point-of-sale terminal, unsure of whether to dip or swipe.
 No worries – the terminal will guide you.
 If you enter a card into a chip-reader slot that hasn’t been activated, it’ll prompt you to swipe your card.
-Likewise, if you try swiping instead of inserting into an activated chip-reader, you’ll be prompted to dip your card instead.
+Likewise, if you try swiping instead of inserting it into an activated chip-reader, you’ll be prompted to dip your card instead.

 3.)
 Fraud liability changes